Anthropology of the Future

 Anthropologist Terence McKenna (all quotes his) is an inspiration to me, especially in his exhortation that we know the problems that exist on our planet, and we know how to fix them.
 So what is the resistance to change?
 It’s culture, and as we all know, culture can change.

 It’s clearly a crisis of two things: of consciousness and conditioning.
 We have the technological power, the engineering skills to save our planet, to cure disease, to feed the hungry, to end war; But we lack the intellectual vision, the ability to change our minds.
 We must de-condition ourselves from 10,000 years of bad behavior.
 And, it’s not easy.

 So how do we change culture?
 The first step is to understand it, and this is without a doubt the purview of anthropology, which began as a way to capture cultures in transition or decline.
 Anthropology has shifted, however, with the realization that culture is everywhere, and culture is highly dependent on context.
-Culture is sort of the tail wagging the dog.
+Culture is an emergent phenomenon and sort of the tail wagging the dog as people invoke their personal agendas to the benefit (altruism, compassion, empathy, cooperation, peace) or detriment of society at large (a tragedy of the commons).
 Collectively we all hope for a better world, but systems and deeply entrenched interests tend to prevail.
 Cultural change is about changing minds, but even more importantly, it’s about changing hearts and igniting the fire for change within us.
 We are, quite simply, the guardians of the future.